Carlosdvp/Events_App_Vue/Readme.md

 - when a path doesn't exist we ned to load a Not Found component
 - when an event doesn't exist we will also load the NotFound component
+- when the network fails, let's load a NetworkError component